 Whether you are looking for premium hotels, quaint centrally based B&Bs or spacious, cosy, self-catered cottages – the peaceful town has a lot to offer.
 Why not try a historic 5-Star guest house in Blervie House?
 Guests here are offered one of their 12 stately bedrooms.

-If you picture yourself as more of an urban explorer then camping and glamping pods are also available.
-As well as an incredible setting, The Loft also offers goat sessions, a fairy trail, laser tag and archery.
-Macbeth’s Hillock claims to be the site where Macbeth met with the three witches but it now offers visitors luxury glamping an a relaxed and rural setting.
+If you picture yourself as more of an urban explorer, then camping and glamping pods are also available.
+As well as an incredible setting, The Loft also offers goat sessions.
+Macbeth’s Hillock claims to be the site where Macbeth met with the three witches, but it now offers visitors luxury glamping an a relaxed and rural setting.

 Things to do in and around Forres

 The town offers special attractions and unique experiences such as the annually held Highland Games and popular Piping at Forres event.
 You can see Moray from unusual perspectives: up high on horseback, speeding down rapids on a raft or from a distance on a RHIB in the Moray Firth.
 Burgie Riding Centre, Ace Adventures and North 58 Sea Adventures will sort you out.

 The town offers the quintessential Scottish experience, and nothing is more Scottish than golfing; Forres Golf Course is welcoming to visitors and offers a well-maintained popular parkland course.

 Salmon Fishing, Stalking and Shooting are also high on the urban explorer’s Scottish Checklist.
 Rent a rod, hire a ghillie, spend a day casting your flies into the River Findhorn.